Marketing made Easy — A Comprehensive Guide to Marketing

 And a great product or service converts your customers into your brand ambassadors.
 It works as the best channel of marketing.

-But what if your best quality products are not the best amongst the rest?
+But what if your best quality products are not the best among the rest?
+Because…

 - People will always remember the no. 1